 I recommend that you buy your engagement ring online.

-During my ring-buying experience, I was blown away by online diamond store Blue Nile.
-The site lets you search through tens of thousands of diamonds within your price, size, and quality specifications and match your chosen gem with dozens of setting options.
-Blue Nile’s prices seem to be nearly half of comparable rings in retail stores, and the site has an impeccable online reputation.
-They also offer free shipping and a satisfaction guarantee.
+During my ring-buying experience, I was blown away by online diamond stores like James Allen.
+The site lets you search through over 25,000 diamonds to find those in your price, size, and quality specifications and match your chosen gem with dozens of setting options.
+Prices seem to be nearly half of comparable rings in retail stores, and the site has an impeccable online reputation.
+They also offer free shipping and free returns.

-To give you an idea of how much you can save at Blue Nile: A simple 4mm platinum comfort fit men’s wedding band is $780 on Blue Nile compared to $1450 at a local Jared the Galleria of Jewelry store.
+To give you an idea of how much you can save: A simple 4mm platinum comfort fit men’s wedding band is $780 on James Allen compared to $1,450 at a local Jared the Galleria of Jewelry store.
 It’s almost half the price!

-eBay is also rife with some incredible diamond deals, although buying through an online auction is a bit riskier than through a reputable online dealer like Blue Nile.
+eBay is also rife with some incredible diamond deals, although buying through an online auction is a bit riskier than through a reputable online dealer.
 If you decide to buy an engagement ring on eBay, make sure you’re well-versed in diamond values and eBay transactions.
 Only purchase a ring if the seller agrees to use an escrow account for payment and allows you to take the ring to a jeweler for appraisal once you receive it.